Go to content

 Active residencies (Category D) are renewable after 1,2,2,2 and then every 10 years thereafter unless you are French, Spanish or Portuguese i which case it is 1,2,2 and then every 10 years.

-Immigration have informed us that every renewal - not just the first renewal as at present - for active residency Compte Propi (Category D) will now have police checks.
+Immigration have informed us that every renewal, not just the first renewal, for active residency Compte Propi (Category D) will now have police checks.
 This normally involves an unannounced visit to the registered property by the police who then ask quite simple questions on the local environment, such as local restaurants, supermarkets, and matters that somebody who lived there would quite clearly know.
 They also check with the neighbours to confirm movements or not as the case may be.

 As it stands electricity consumption is not required to be provided as is the case with passive residents, however from newspaper articles it seems that these may well be being checked by the police.
 Furthermore they say as electricity can be controlled from anywhere in the world, they are actually now looking at water consumption which they say cannot be controlled from anywhere (well it can!!).